 While it might be still a novelty work of art, with which we are not exactly used to down to a conceptual level, it is still something that is out there, even though it might put either a smile or a frown on your face.

 The flying cat drone, or the Orvillecopter as it is officially known, is an interesting and functional work of art that the young Dutch artist Bart Jensen created using the remains of his departed pet cat Orville, in order to honor his memory and keep him in his life.

-Overall, the responses to the drone is divided among everyone, however the general responses were positive ones.
+Overall, the responses to the drone were divided among everyone, however, the general responses were positive ones.
 So much so that more people have stepped out with similar projects, as well as interest to collaborate with Bart Jensen on other projects that involve taxidermy and drones.

-What we are to expect in the future is more projects that are similar to the Orvillecopter, but involving animals that are a lot bigger than a cat, and probably a lot more complex than a simple quadrocopter RC drone.
-There are currently plans for an ostrich style drone, and there are talks of a cow one in the distant future, however these are only talks and speculations, nothing officially confirmed as of yet.
+What we are to expect in the future is more projects that are similar to the Orvillecopter, but involving animals that are a lot bigger than a cat, and probably a lot more complex than a simple quadcopter RC drone.
+There are currently plans for an ostrich-style drone, and there are talks of a cow one in the distant future, however, these are only talks and speculations, nothing officially confirmed as of yet.